Key takeaways

 Whether you accept insurance, which insurance companies you are credentialed with, and the typical reimbursement rates based on your location all play a role in determining your income.

-But it also means potentially excluding clients who can’t afford cash pay therapy—resulting in fewer clients and lower earnings overall.
+But refusing to accept insurance also means potentially excluding clients who can’t afford cash pay therapy—resulting in fewer clients and lower earnings overall.

 Once a therapy practice reaches a certain income threshold, they can enjoy a larger net income by electing S corporation status.